Skip to main content

 Live video

 We continuously monitor website and application accessibility trends and aim to resolve the third-party compliance issues as soon as possible.
-We are also committed to making all new application content and features accessible.
+We are also committed to making all new platform content and features accessible.

-We have recently actioned several improvements to enhance our applications's accessibility by conducting a full WCAG 2.2 AA Accessibility Audit and actioning fixes identified as part of that audit.
+We have recently actioned several improvements to enhance our website’s accessibility by conducting a full WCAG 2.2 AA Accessibility Audit and actioning fixes identified as part of that audit.

-If you would like to provide feedback about the accessibility of the website then please contact us using our online form: www.greenwichsendiass.uk/enquiries/new
+If you would like to provide feedback about the accessibility of the website, then please contact us using the details above.

-Developments to the website in line with user feedback about accessibility will be evaluated in line with what is likely to make the largest impact to our users and the cost of achieving these objectives.
+Developments to the website based on user feedback about accessibility will be evaluated based on their potential to create the greatest positive impact for users, while considering the cost of achieving these objectives.